Author

 About Lee Embers

-Lee Embers came out in 1993 at age nineteen while attending The College of William & Mary.
-Five years later, she followed both her father and grandfather into the federal service, where she’s been a program manager with the U.S. Department of Commerce for nearly twenty-five years.
+She earned her BA in government at The College of William & Mary, then followed both her father and grandfather into the federal service, where she’s been a program manager with the U.S. Department of Commerce for over twenty-five years.